 Pipe marking informs employees, contractors, vendors and visitors about potential hazards associated with pipe contents.
-However, pipe markers are not just used on pipes that carry hazardous materials.
+Pipe markers are not just used on pipes that carry hazardous materials.
 Labels that identify pipe contents that are not hazardous, such as potable water, are equally important because those pipes are then positively identified as not containing a hazardous material.

 Color is the fastest and most effective way to communicate information.
 ANSI A13.1 pipe markers use a color code to identify the type of material the pipe contains.
 The ANSI pipe marking color code is: